 Our Analysis and Test Results

-In a competitive class of vacuum sealers, the Mueller established itself as a leader for having a steady but gentle action.
+In a competitive class of vacuum sealers, the Mueller establishes itself as a leader for having a steady but gentle action.
 This machine makes quick work sealing up foods as it has a fast-acting pump that won't leave you hanging.
-Additionally, it has a responsive control interface that makes it easy to pulse the pump for the soft treatment of delicate items.
-As if these achievements were not enough, the machine's manageable size is matched by its price tag.
+Additionally, it has a responsive control interface that makes it easy to pulse the pump to treat delicate items gently.
+As if these achievements were not enough, the machine's manageable size is matched by a very budget-friendly price tag.

-The sealing performance metric looks at all of the aspects of quality sealing except suction which is addressed separately.
-We ran these machines through several tests for suction speed with various foods being packaged.
+Our sealing performance metric looks at all aspects of quality sealing except suction (which is addressed separately).
+We ran the machines in our lineup through several tests for suction speed with various foods.
 We also looked at the number of continuous bags that the units could seal before the accumulated heat from the sealing element required a cool-off period.
-Finally, we looked at the width of the heat seal as wider seals are more effective at maintaining vacuum.
+Finally, we looked at the width of the heat seal, as wider seals are more effective at maintaining a vacuum.
 All told, the Mueller received a slightly above-average score for its sealing performance.
 This score is on par with the NutriChef PKVS18BK and the FoodSaver FM5200.

-Our sealing analysis is broken up into four sections covering speed, continuous sealing volume, seal strength, and the ability to maintain its suction gains between pump pulses.
-For the speed evaluation, we use four foods of varying consistency (ground beef, bread, rice, sausage links) and time the full vacuuming and sealing cycle.
-The Mueller was a leader in this series of tests as all of its times were well below a minute as well as being well below the class average.
+We broke up our sealing analysis into four sections covering speed, continuous sealing volume, seal strength, and the ability to maintain suction gains between pump pulses.
+We used four foods of varying consistency (ground beef, bread, dry rice, and sausage links) to test speed and timed the complete vacuuming/sealing cycle.
+The Mueller was a leader in this series of tests, with times well below a minute and lower than the class average.
 As for maintaining suction pressure during the sealing process, the Mueller delivered a perfect performance.

 Conversely, the Mueller did not fare so well in the other sealing performance tests.
-Specifically, the unit has a rather narrow heat seal, just 2mm, and we prefer the thicker 3mm found on the Amazon Basics Vacuum Sealer.
-The unit also overheated after sealing just 9 bags.
-These pitiful performances offset the steller sealing time and vacuum holding results resulting in an average score.
+Specifically, the unit has a relatively narrow heat seal, just 2mm, and we prefer the thicker 3mm found on the Amazon Basics Vacuum Sealer.
+The unit also overheated after sealing just nine bags.
+These unimpressive stats offset the steller sealing time and vacuum holding results resulting in an average score.

-When you really get down to it, vacuum sealers are all about convenience.
-These simple machines make it easier to buy in bulk and keep food fresh.
-Fewer trips to the store mean a saving in time and cash.
-So, when one buys a machine of convenience one doesn't want the machine to come with a new set of inconveniences.
-This metric identifies all the nuisances common to these machines and rates them on how thoroughly the problems are resolved.
-Specifically, we look at size and weight, whether the bags and cutting tool are integrated.
-We also assess the user interface, the ease of clean-up, and the presence of an auxiliary suction pump.
-Taking all these aspects into account, we can say that the Mueller provides an average level of convenience to users.
+When you get down to it, vacuum sealers are all about convenience.
+These simple machines make buying in bulk and keeping food fresh more attainable.
+Fewer trips to the store mean saving in time and cash.
+When you buy a convenience machine, you don't want the device to come with a new set of inconveniences.
+This metric identifies all the nuisances common to these machines and rates them based on how well they avoid them.
+Specifically, we look at the size, weight, and whether the bags and cutting tools are integrated.
+We also assessed the user interface, the ease of clean-up, and the presence of an auxiliary suction pump.
+Considering all these aspects, we can say that the Mueller provides an average level of convenience to users.

-While many foods that are good candidates for vacuum sealing are not what we'd describe as delicate, we wanted to know which machines are gentle on food for when the occasion to seal-up tender items arises.
-This analysis focuses on the units' ability to control suction rate through pulsing the suction pump on and off, and how the overall sealing process affects the test food (two slices of white bread).
-Make no mistake, the Mueller is a total boss such that we literally can't think of a better performing product.
+While many foods that are good candidates for vacuum sealing are not what we'd describe as delicate, we wanted to know which machines could be gentle on food for when the occasion to seal up tender items arises.
+This analysis focused on the units' ability to control suction rate through pulsing the suction pump on and off and how the overall sealing process affected the test food (two slices of white bread).
+Make no mistake; the Mueller is a total boss.
+There are very few better-performing products in our opinion.

-The Mueller received top marks for its treatment of delicate food because, above all, the unit pulled the air from the package evenly such that air trapped in the bag had time to work its way out without having to compress the food.
-Also, the on/off button is responsive, instantly turning off the pump when pushed, while maintaining suction.
-This feature allows the user to work in increments that, in the end, preserve the integrity of, in this case, the soft, airy bread.
+The Mueller received top marks for its treatment of delicate food because, above all, the unit pulled the air from the package very evenly.
+Air trapped in the bag had time to work its way out without compressing the food.
+Also, the on/off button is responsive, instantly turning off the pump when pushed while maintaining suction.
+This feature allows the user to work in increments that, in the end, preserve the integrity of soft, airy, and delicate items like bread or smoothie berries.

 This thorough review of the Mueller vacuum sealer addresses every practical aspect of this machine's functionality.
-More than just a basic test drive, we conducted structured, reproducible evaluations of the suction power, the time to seal, as well as ease of use.
+More than just a basic test drive, we conducted structured, reproducible evaluations of the suction power, the time to seal, and the ease of use.
 Bottom line, this sealer came out among one of the best vacuum sealers we got our hands on, and is clearly the top dog for anyone needing to seal delicate items.
 We recommend it to anyone looking to complete their collection of home appliences.